strinque/AutoLaunch/README.md

 - `ignore-error`: ignore program return code (when program is expected to fail in particular conditions)
 - `protected`: these task use a shared resource and should be protected (executed only one at a time between all **AutoLaunch** instances)
 - `display`: display the program output
+- `timeout`: the task will be stopped after this timeout (in seconds)

 ### Variables